 Dr. Elizabeth Head (Chairperson Programme Committee), University of California, Irvine, California, USA

 Executive Board members do not get paid for their activities for T21RS.
-They are entitled to reimbursement of costs incurred in the executation of their duties and to non-excessive attendance fees.
+They are entitled to reimbursement of costs incurred in the execution of their duties and to non-excessive attendance fees.
 Board members commit themselves voluntarily and free of charge.
 T21RS does not currently employ any personnel.

 Annual report 2019 (01-01-2019 – 31-12-2019) Publication date: 15 June 2020.
 Unanimous approval by all 11 attending members with voting rights at the General Assembly held on 8th of July 2020, including digital votes in the week preceding the General Assembly.